Sunshine (novel): Characters

 Rae "Sunshine" Seddon: A young woman who works as the baker at a coffee shop called Charlie's Coffeehouse.
 Born Raven Blaise.
 Her father, whom her mother left when Sunshine was small, was part of a powerful magic-wielding family.

 Sadie, or Mom: Sunshine's mother.
 She is married to Charlie and also works at the coffeehouse.

 Charlie Seddon: Owner of Charlie's Coffeehouse and Sunshine's stepfather.

 Constantine: A vampire held in captivity by the same vampires that captured Sunshine.
 He is somehow different than the other vampires (exactly how is never revealed in the book, although it is clear it has something to do with his eating habits, as the setup with Sunshine is clearly meant to make him drink from and kill her), but he is able to go out in moonlight which most vampires his age cannot.

 Mel: The chef at Charlie's and Sunshine's boyfriend.
 He has a mysterious past about which much is implied, but nothing explained.
 He is heavily tattooed with wards, which can be dangerous, and used to be part of a motorcycle gang.
 He and Sunshine have a comfortable "don't ask-don't tell" policy.

 Miss Yolande: Sunshine's landlady who turns out to be a talented wardkeeper.

 Beauregard ("Bo"): Sunshine and Constantine's mutual enemy.
 He is a vampire and Constantine's contemporary, and runs a large gang, which is how he captured Sunshine.

 Pat: The SOF ("Special Other Forces" or "Sucker Cops") agent to whom Sunshine is closest (several of them are regulars at the coffeehouse).
 He's 1/4 demon, but keeps this a secret, as it would cost him his job - but the SOF, it's revealed, is riddled with partbloods.

 Aimil: librarian, long-time friend of Sunshine's.
 It is revealed that she's been part-time with the SOF for 20 months.
 Also a partblood.

 Sequel

 McKinley, when addressed about the prospect of a sequel to Sunshine, answered: "I'd love to write more about Sunshine — I know quite a bit about what happens to her — but it's not up to me.
 If you want to nag someone, find the mailing address of the Story Council and nag them to send me the sequel."

-Instead of a direct sequel, McKinley is planning a novel, tentatively entitled Albion, set in the same universe as Sunshine.
+In 2008, McKinley said she was planning a novel, tentatively entitled Albion, set in the same universe as Sunshine, but it was never completed.